-When I was down in Nashville for my friend Sarah’s bachelorette party, the most memorable thing we ate was not the BBQ brisket or the southern-style pecan pancakes.
-It was the cauliflower.
+Over six years ago, when I was down in Nashville for my friend Sarah’s bachelorette party, the most memorable thing we ate was not the BBQ brisket or the southern-style pecan pancakes.
+It was the buffalo cauliflower bites.

 For our Saturday night dinner we went to Tavern, a modern sports bar-esque restaurant that serves up creative gastro-pub fare.
 We ordered nearly the whole menu and shared everything.
 The best thing (by far) was the dish of buffalo cauliflower bites, which is impressive considering they had three types of French fries.

 The battered florets reminded me of one of my all-time favorite dishes: Manchurian cauliflower from Devi restaurant.
 It was the subject of my first ever blog post, and perhaps because of that, loosely responsible for my decision to quit my day job and work full time in the food industry.